NHCC Visitor Information

 downstairs; the building can be confusing if you aren't used to

-most Sundays, children age 4 through 5th grade start off with us in worship,
+most Sundays, children in Kindergarten through 5th grade start off with us in worship,

 then go downstairs for church school.
 Middle and high school

-youth meet upstairs on some Sundays and remain in worship on others.
+youth meet upstairs on most Sundays and remain in worship on others.